City Revitalization and Improvement Zone (CRIZ) Program

 Discount Pool Passes

 Courtesy of the John E. Morgan Charitable Foundation, residents of Tamaqua may purchase a season pool pass for the discount price of $10 per person.
 Passes for individuals outside the school district cost $100.
-View the 2016 pool pass application now.
-Passes are delivered with payment and proof of residency (driver's license or utility bill) to the Borough Office or by mail using photocopies of proof of residency.
+Passes can be requested with payment and proof of residency (driver's license or utility bill) to the Borough Office drop box or by mail using photocopies of proof of residency.
+Once processed, the pool passes can be picked up at the pool.

 Pay Your Bill Online

-Coming soon, this online service allows you to view your water, sewer, or refuse bill and pay online.
+This online service allows you to view your water, sewer, or refuse bill and pay online.
 Nominal fee covers surcharge only--the borough makes no funds from this service.
-In the meantime, payments cannot be made by phone, but can be made in person or by mail, or by using the mail-drop found at the front doors of the Municipal Building at 320 East Broad Street, Tamaqua.
+Payments cannot be made by phone, but can be made by mail or by using the drop box found at the front doors of the Municipal Building at 320 East Broad Street, Tamaqua.

 Lehigh Carbon Community College: The Morgan Success Scholarship